Sarum College logo

 Participants commit to one year at a time and it is possible (though not usual) to defer the second year.
 Some students access grants for financial support of course costs.

-Visit our page on grantmaking trusts for a list of potential sources
+Visit our page on grantmaking trusts

 Student comments

-‘Having gained and used skills in listening and counselling in an informal way during my ministry, I welcomed the opportunity to put these into practice and to learn new skills to add to my ‘toolbox’.
+‘Having gained and used skills in listening and counselling in an informal way during my ministry, I welcomed the opportunity to put these into practice and to learn new skills to add to my “toolbox”.
 I felt called but uncertain that I would become a Spiritual Director at the outset, but the two years helped me to grow in confidence and to become a Director in a more formal way.’

 — The Revd Gerry Baudains